hgoel24/DS-Algo/README.md

 2. mere2sll.cpp contains the code for sorting and merging two sorted/unsorted linked lists.
 3. equal2sll.cpp contains the code to check whether two singly linked lists have same data ?
 4. dll.cpp contains c++ implementation of a doubly linked list.
+5. reverseSll contains the code to reverse a singly linked list.